researchart/all/SEreuseManifesto.md

 Emerson Murphy-Hill
 Andrian Marcus</em>

+## Summary

-**In this manifesto, we argue for researchers to write their papers in "research repositories" (one per paper) where each repository contains the full text of their paper, as well as the scripts, tools, and other supporting materials that enable others to quickly use some or all of that work for other tasks.**
+We argue for researchers to write their papers in "research repositories" (one per paper) where each repository contains the full text of their paper, as well as the scripts, tools, and other supporting materials that enable others to quickly use some or all of that work for other tasks.

+## Details

 For years, software engineering research has lamented the lack of repeated results.
 Yet the art of software engineering continues to evolve.
 Today we can build bigger software systems, used by more people, that run on more computers, than ever before.
 Why?
 How?